-Attorney General Nominee Merrick Garland’s Senate Confirmation Hearing To Begin February 22
+Attorney General Nominee Merrick Garland's Senate Confirmation Hearing To Begin February 22

-Merrick Garland, President Joe Biden’s pick to lead the Justice Department, will receive his confirmation hearing by Senate Judiciary Committee before the end of February, as reported by Politico.
+Merrick Garland, President Joe Biden's pick to lead the Justice Department, will receive his confirmation hearing by the Senate Judiciary Committee before the end of February, as reported by Politico.
 The hearing is scheduled to run from February 22 through February 23, with the confirmation vote taking place on March 1.
 The schedule was confirmed following an agreement by Senate Judiciary Committee Chair Dick Durbin, an Illinois Democrat, and Ranking Member Chuck Grassley, an Iowa Republican.

 Durbin released a statement praising the bipartisan decision.